Fill your College Details

 Step 1: Initialize the processes with the parameters timeQuantum, current_time, waiting_time, turnaround_time, completed_processes.

-Step 2: While less than the total number of processes has been completed:
+Step 2: While fewer than the total number of processes have been completed:

 For any process: